 The full recipe is down below in the recipe card.

 Before starting preheat the oven to 160ºC/ 325ºF conventional oven.
-Prep a loaf pan with parchment paper.
+Prep a 23 x 13 cm/9x5 inch loaf pan with parchment paper.

-STEP 1: Melt the butter and add chocolate chips to the butter.
+STEP 1: Melt the butter in the microwave in a microwave-safe bowl or in a small saucepan and add the chocolate chips to the butter and stir it together.
 Let it melt together until smooth.

 STEP 2: Sift together the flour, cocoa powder, cornstarch and salt.